sjm-practice/ui-component-garden/README.md

 * withStyles styling is used
 * CSS also used (main.css)
 * Roboto Font is included via link in main.html
+* Fontawesome is included via link in main.html

 ## Testing